What Does The Canadian Consumer Spending Downturn Mean For You?

 With all these changes in consumer spending, it may start to feel like it’s impossible for your business to survive.

-However, there are a few strategies you can put in place to keep customers shopping with you and to maintain customer loyalty and support, without changing your prices.
+There are a few strategies you can put in place to keep customers shopping with you and to maintain customer loyalty and support, without changing your prices.

 1. Connect With Your Customers